gitlabhq/gitlab-runner/docs/install/osx.md

 gitlab-runner start
 ```

-## Starting GitLab Runner with launchd
+## Using codesign with the GitLab Runner Service

 Assuming Homebrew was used to install `gitlab-runner` on macOS, if your build calls
 `codesign`, you may need to set `<key>SessionCreate</key><true/>` so that you have